 Sexual Assault Services of Saskatchewan is conducting a three-year project to develop a provincial Saskatchewan Sexual Violence Action Plan, funded by Status of Women Canada.
 The following online surveys are open until June 30, 2018.
 Your contribution will support the development of Saskatchewan’s first Provincial Sexual Violence Action Plan.
 Are you a front-line service provider who works with […]

-Read the most recent issue of PATHS News here.
-All past issues can be found here.
+Read the May issue of RESOLVE News, including our article Intimate Partner Violence and the Saskatchewan Workplace, here.
+All issues can be found here.

 The Government of Saskatchewan has proclaimed May 15-19, 2017 as Sexual Assault Awareness Week.
 Funded through the Interpersonal Violence Unit at the Ministry of Justice, Sexual Assault Services of Saskatchewan (SASS) member agencies are hosting events to create awareness of sexual violence and support female, male and child survivors.
 The focus of the week is […]